sdrangan/digitalcomm/readme.md

 # Digital Communications

 This repository provides instructional material for digital communications.
-The material is used for *EL-GY 6013: Digital Communications*, a graduate level class at NYU Tandon, taught by [Sundeep Rangan](http://wireless.engineering.nyu.edu/sundeep-rangan/):
+The material is used for:

+*EL-GY 6013: Digital Communications*, a graduate level class at NYU Tandon, taught by [Sundeep Rangan](http://wireless.engineering.nyu.edu/sundeep-rangan/):